 What are the best protein sources for dogs?
 In a word, they are protein-rich foods that are the most digestible.
 Dogs may be omnivores, but some foods provide more usable protein for them than others.
 Learn the difference.

 Dogs may be omnivores, but they rely heavily on protein to help them survive and thrive.
 Protein contains essential amino acids that are crucial to the process of cell production.
-Without enough protein in their diet, dogs can develop a host a health problems.
+Without enough protein in their diet, dogs can develop a host of health problems.
 They'll lose energy, their coats will become dull and lifeless, and their immune systems become less capable of fighting off disease.

 "Biological value" is a term used to describe how easily dogs can render the available protein from a particular food source and absorb it into their systems.
 Foods that have a high biological value are the best protein sources for dogs because they are the easiest to digest.
 When the food is thoroughly digested, the dog gains as much of the available protein as possible.
 Foods that contain a lot of protein yet have a low biological value are not easily digested by dogs, and so they aren't a good source of protein.

 There are hundreds of dog food formulas available on the market, including a number of high protein dog food options.
-The best brands use protein sources with a high biological value, while the worst base their formulas on low biological value foods.
-There are also a range foods in between that include both high and low biological value foods.
+The best brands use protein sources with a high biological value while the worst base their formulas on low biological value foods.
+There is also a range of foods in between that include both high and low biological value foods.
 Why such a difference?
-High value protein sources often cost more, while low value proteins are cheaper, more cost effective and still meet pet food guidelines for minimum protein content even though a dog can't digest the food well enough to absorb the protein that is in it.
+High-value protein sources often cost more, while low-value proteins are cheaper, more cost effective and still meet pet food guidelines for minimum protein content even though a dog can't digest the food well enough to absorb the protein that is in it.

 With this in mind, compare the following protein sources commonly found in a wide variety of commercial dog foods.